-We have recently refined our procedures for consultation and engagement where Métis interests and/or rights may be affected by proposed developments on land or water within our traditional territory.
+Lands and Resources consults with proponents where Métis interests and/or rights may be affected by proposed developments on land or water within our traditional territory.
 In particular, we review Archaeological Assessment, Built Heritage Resources, Cultural Heritage Resources, and Environmental Assessment Reports on proposed developments to ascertain the impacts on our Métis Community.

 Engagement Plan and Log

 In many instances when projects evolve over a longer period of time we work with proponents to prepare an Engagement Plan and complete an Engagement Log of events and activities for specific projects.

 For larger projects, and as may be required by legislation or regulations, a Letter of Support can be issued by our Métis Council when there is community support.